 Pugs are charming dogs, though with a mischievous side.
 With their wrinkled skin, short stubby legs and flat faces, Pugs are undeniably unique.
-But with such interesting physical traits, you may wonder what these funny-looking dogs were actually bred to do.
+However with such interesting physical traits, you may wonder what these funny-looking dogs were actually bred to do.

 Since the Shang Dynasty in 17th Century BC, Pugs were bred to be companions.
 In fact, Pugs were the companions of ancient Chinese royalty.
-They were ideal dog companions in the Far East and often gifted to rulers of nearby foreign countries.
-Even today, Pugs are still bred to be canine companions, giving them several hundreds of years of experience in companionship.
+They were highly coveted companions in the Far East and were often gifted to rulers of nearby foreign countries.
+Even today, Pugs are still bred to be top companions, giving them several hundreds of years of experience in companionship.

 Although no one is absolutely certain when the Pug was actually developed, we do know they originated from China.
 From the far east, they took on several roles in society.
 Read on to learn the history, origins and roles of the Pug.

 As mentioned, Pugs originated from China hundreds of years ago.
 Unlike the other details of this breed, there is no debate to this.
 On the other hand, there is a debate on when the Pug first appeared among the people in China.

 A handful of researchers believe that Pugs first appeared sometime during the Han Dynasty in ancient China, which dates back to around 200 BC.
 However, not everyone will agree on this.

 According to Pet Helpful, some historians believe these Pugs actually arrived around the Zhou Dynasty starting in 1046 BC.
 What’s more, there’s a growing population that believes the Pug can be traced back to the Shang Dynasty in 17th century BC!